WHERE IS CONNER PRAIRIE LOCATED?

 Parking is free.
 Enter Conner Prairie off of the main entrance from Allisonville Road, and you will be directed to the nearest parking space.
 Handicap parking is available.

 The Apple Store is open Wednesdays through Sundays, September 8 through October 31, noon to 5 p.m.
 During Headless Horseman evenings, the store will close at 5 p.m. and re-open from 6 p.m. to 9 p.m.

 Can our family use our Access Pass for reduced admission into the Headless Horseman festival?

-Access Pass participants may purchase tickets for $2 per eligible person plus the cost of a Hayride ticket if desired.
+Access Pass participants may purchase tickets for $2 per eligible person.
+The hayride is not an additional cost, but the tickets are subject to availability.
 Access Pass tickets may be reserved in person at Conner Prairie or online at connerprairie.org for cardholders who have registered their Access Pass with Conner Prairie for an online account.
 The number of Access Pass tickets available per evening is limited.
 Advance reservations are recommended.
 Valid Access Pass card, photo ID and event tickets are required at the gate for entry.

 Is the hayride ADA accessible?